 While Google’s interstitial outline may not be warmly received by webmasters, those of us who browse the internet through our mobile devices would be glad that Google is finally reining in websites who abuse popup ads as a source of revenue.

-20 Free SEO Ebooks To Improve Your Website
+Read Also: 20 Free SEO Ebooks to Improve Your Website